beamworks/react-csv-importer/package-core/README.md

   }}
   processChunk={async (rows) => {
     // required, receives a list of parsed objects based on user column mapping
-    // (if this returns a promise, the widget will wait for it before parsing more data) for (row of rows) {
+    // (if this callback returns a promise, the widget will wait for it before parsing more data) for (row of rows) {
       await myAppMethod(row);
     }